mpdunne/bio-bash/README.md

-# bio-bash
+# BioBash
-A set of shortcuts and mini bash scripts for the bio command line
+A set of shortcuts and mini bash scripts for the bio command line.